keerthanans2006/Medical-Image-Detection/README.md

 # Medical Image Detection
-We will be using Python, Streamlit for front end, and Google’s Gemini Pro Vision model that was released in December, 2023.
+We will be using Python, Streamlit for front end, and Google’s Gemini-2.0-pro-exp-02-05.
 The user will be able to import medical images, obtain analysis, as well as get recommendations and some pointers regarding treatment.